saylesss88/nix-book/src/nix/hardening_NixOS.md

 Securing your NixOS system begins with a philosophy of minimalism, explicit configuration, and proactive control.

-> ⚠️ Warning: I am not a security expert, this is meant to show some of your
+> ⚠️ Warning: I am not a security expert.
+This guide presents various options
-> options when hardening NixOS.
-You will have to judge for yourself if something
-> fits your needs or is unnecessary for your setup.
-Always do your own research,
-> hardening and isolating processes can naturally cause some issues.
-There are
-> also performance tradeoffs with added protection.
-Take what you find useful
-> and leave the rest, there is a lot to cover so it's easy for it to get
+> for hardening NixOS, but it is your responsibility to evaluate whether each
+> adjustment suits your specific needs and environment.
+Security hardening and
+> process isolation can introduce stability challenges, compatibility issues, or
+> unexpected behavior.
+Additionally, these protections often come with
+> performance tradeoffs.
+Always conduct thorough research, there are no plug and
+> play one size fits all security solutions.

+> That said, I don't just pull the information out of my ass or have AI generate
+> it for me.
+I personally test everything in here and provide links for your
+> convenience to check for yourself. `--Source` means the proceeding paragraph
+> came from `--Source`, you can often click to check for yourself.
+Much of the
+> information comes directly from the wiki or other respected sources that are
+> also linked in multiple places.
+Although this is a work in progress, if you
+> use a little common sense you could end up with a much more secure NixOS
-> convoluted.
+> system.

 Containers and VMs are beyond the scope of this chapter but can also enhance security if configured correctly.